Building Services Levy

 Refund of the Building Services Levy

-Under Regulation 16 of Building Services (Complaint Resolution and Administration) Regulations 2011, if a permit authority refuses to grant a permit or building approval certificate, or if an applicant withdraws an application before the permit or certificate is granted, the permit authority must refund the BSL.
-Soon after a permit or certificate is granted or issued, the permit authority remits the BSL to the Building Commission.
-Once a permit or certificate is granted or issued, the Building Services Levy will not be refunded, even if the permit is later cancelled or withdrawn.
+Under Regulation 16 of the Building Services (Complaint Resolution and Administration) Regulations 2011, if a permit authority refuses to grant a permit or building approval certificate, or if an applicant withdraws an application before the permit or certificate is issued or granted, the permit authority must refund the building services levy.

 Form 82 – Request for refund